Open Access

 The Open Access working group is involved in a wide range of activities.
 The following are a selection of its activities this year, in no particular order:

-- The working group provides information and texts for the Journal Browser, developed by Wageningen University and Research (WUR).
+• The working group provides feedback on how to improve the Open Access Journal Browser, developed and maintained by Wageningen University and Research (WUR).
 Here, researchers not only find information about journals that are part of Dutch Read & Publish agreements, but also general information about a large collection of scientific journals.

-- The working group aims to publish an information guide on an Open Access-related topic every year.
-For example, the working group has written guides on preprints, Creative Commons licences and questionable publishing practices.
+• The working group aims to publish an information guide on an open access related topic every year. .
+For example, the working group has written guides on preprints, Creative Commons licences, questionable publishing practices, and on how to flip a journal to Diamond Open Access.
+See the list of Guides under the heading Documents

 Results, the status of Open Access in the Netherlands

-The efforts of this working group – and of many others who are committed to Open Access in the Netherlands – are paying dividends year after year: the percentage of Open Access has been growing steadily for years.
-In 2022, 89% of Dutch articles in scientific journals were available in Open Access.
-The figures for the 2023 publication year will be announced in the autumn of 2024.
+The efforts for Open Access in the Netherlands are paying dividends year after year: the percentage of Open Access has been growing steadily for years.
+In 2024, 95% of Dutch articles in scientific journals were available in Open Access.
+This year the monitor, carried out by UKB, has been based on Open Science principles for the first time and will become the new standard for monitoring open access nationally from now on..

 Documents